 - A seller requires a money order as payment: Money orders are like cash; some sellers want that security.

-- You don’t have a bank account: Nearly one-fourth of Americans are either unbanked or underbanked; money orders are suitable substitutes for checks and debit cards.
+- You don’t have a bank account: According to the Federal Deposit Insurance Corp.
+5.9 million Americans are unbanked; money orders are suitable substitutes for checks and debit cards.

 - You’re worried about bouncing a check: Writing a check when you know there’s not enough money to cover it is a crime in most states.
 Plus, insufficient funds fees can quickly add up.